circt/MLIRAccelerators/MLIRHardware/README.txt

-Hi,

-Welcome to the beginnings of Tufte LaTeX package to help you produce Tufte-style handouts, reports, and notes.

 == Quick Start

-Try typesetting sample-handout.tex with the following sequence of commands,
+Try typesetting MLIRhardware.tex with the following sequence of commands,

- pdflatex sample-handout
+ pdflatex MLIRhardware
- bibtex   sample-handout
+ bibtex   MLIRhardware
- pdflatex sample-handout
+ pdflatex MLIRhardware
- pdflatex sample-handout
+ pdflatex MLIRhardware

-The result should look like sample-handout.pdf.
+The result should look like MLIRhardware.pdf.

-The sample book can be compiled with the following:

- pdflatex sample-book
- bibtex sample-book
- texindy --language english sample-book.idx
- # or makeindex sample-book.idx
- pdflatex sample-book
- pdflatex sample-book
- pdflatex sample-book

 == Troubleshooting

+The Tufte LaTeX package used here to produce Tufte-style handouts, reports, and notes require various LaTeX packages.

+The easier way is to install on your system a full LaTeX distribution, such as texlive-full on Debian/Ubuntu Linux distributions.

 If you encounter errors of the form,